Should You Use a Midwife or an OB/GYN?

 Erica explained her physician colleagues are highly dedicated to helping their patients stick to their birth plan, and encourage a vaginal delivery whenever possible.
 This fact is supported by their much lower than national average cesarean section rate.
 They were just rated in the TOP 3 NATIONALLY for lowest C-Section rate!

-When newly pregnant and going to Seattle OB/GYN for pregnancy care, how should a patient decided between a midwife and an OB/GYN?
-If you are considered a “low risk” pregnancy, Erica suggests making your initial appointment with the midwifery team.
+When newly pregnant and going to Seattle OB/GYN for pregnancy care, and your pregnancy is considered “low risk”, Erica suggests making your initial appointment with the midwifery team.
 Set for week 8, your appointment will be 40-60 minutes long and you’ll meet with one of the three midwives.
 At the appointment you’ll discuss things like your ideal birth plan, how much support you would like during your labor, and your past and current health history.
 If you are unsure about what type of birth you would like, they will talk through the different options with you.
 Based on this information, the midwife will be able to tell you if you’re a good candidate for the midwifery group, or if you would benefit from a physicians care.

 Patients who have are considered “high risk” may be those with: